CompBioUIC/MFLICA/README.md

-# MFLICA: Framework for Inferring Leadership Dynamics of  Complex Movement  from Time Series
+# mFLICA: Framework for Inferring Leadership Dynamics of  Complex Movement  from Time Series

 Welcome to MFLICA framework sourcecode.